-Allstat is combination of hydrolyzed yeast, natural flavours and organic minerals that work in synergy with one another to help strengthen the animals' natural defenses.
-Allstat is incorporated into animal diets with a goal to support gut health.
+A combination of hydrolyzed yeast, natural flavours and organic minerals that work in synergy with one another to help strengthen the animals' natural defenses and support gut health.

-Farm Choice rations provide farm flock poultry producers with similar fortification levels found in commercial poultry diets.
+Provides backyard poultry producers with similar fortification levels found in commercial poultry diets.
 Formulated to meet 100% of the birds' requirements with organic trace minerals.